lostways/three-js-wrapper/README.md

 npm install
 ```

-All source files along with examples of usage are located in the /src directory.
+All source files are located in the /src directory.
+Examples are in teh /examples directory.
 To build the source run:
 ```bash
 npm run build
 ```